 Income Taxes are provided on Net Income for financial reporting purposes.
 Income Taxes are based on amounts of taxes payable or refundable in the current year and on expected future tax consequences of events that are recognized in the financial statements in different periods than they are recognized in tax returns.
 As a result of timing of recognition and measurement differences between financial accounting standards and income tax laws, temporary differences arise between amounts of pretax financial statement income and taxable income and between reported amounts of assets and liabilities in the Consolidated Balance Sheets and their respective tax bases.
 Deferred income tax assets and liabilities reported in the Consolidated Balance Sheets reflect estimated future tax effects attributable to these temporary differences and to net operating loss and net capital loss carryforwards, based on tax rates expected to be in effect for years in which the differences are expected to be settled or realized.
-Realization of deferred tax assets to amounts considered likely to be realized.
+Realization of deferred tax assets is dependent on future taxable income in specific jurisdictions.
+Valuation allowances are used to reduce deferred tax assets to amounts considered likely to be realized.
 U.S. deferred income taxes are not provided on undistributed income of foreign subsidiaries where such earnings are considered to be permanently invested.
 Accrued income taxes in the Consolidated Balance Sheets include unrecognized income tax benefits, including related interest and penalties, appropriately classified as current or noncurrent.
 The provision for Income Taxes also includes estimated interest and penalties related to uncertain tax positions.